-The Starbucks menu is expansive and often confusing for those who have never been there.
+The Starbucks menu is expansive and can be confusing for those who have never visited before.

 Quick Answer: How do you order Starbucks?

-To order Starbucks like a pro, it’s best to look at the menu before going.
-This allows you to determine what drink you want, what to add to your order or change in the recipe, and what cup size you’d like.
+To order at Starbucks like a pro, it's best to review the menu before you go.
+This allows you to determine what drink you want, what to add to your order or change in the recipe, and what cup size you'd like.

-In this article, I’ll discuss what Starbucks offers, as mentioned on its website, and the available drinks and changes you can make to your order.
+In this article, I'll discuss what Starbucks offers, as mentioned on its website, and the available drinks and customization options you can add to your order.

 1. Decide what type of drink you want

-Starbucks has different drinks in various categories, making it easier to choose.
+Starbucks offers a variety of drinks in different categories, making it easier to select the perfect one.

-While these categories are mainly split up between hot and cold drinks, there are various other options within them.
-I’ll go over the different categories in the following sections.
+While these categories are mainly divided between hot and cold drinks, there are various other options within each category:

 Hot coffees

-There’s a very extensive list of hot coffees, some more sugary, milky, or foamy than others.
+There's a very extensive list of hot coffees, some of which are more sugary, milky, or foamy than others.

 If there's a beverage on the list that you like but isn't 100% what you want, don't worry!
 There are many customization options for you that I'll discuss later in this article.